viewflow/viewflow/README.md

 ## Quick start

-You can get bare minimum pre-configured Django project with Viewflow enabled with following command:
+You can get a bare minimum pre-configured Django project with Viewflow enabled with the following command:

     npm init django project_name --viewflow